WIMBORNE RAILWAY SOCIETY – see this panel for latest news and meeting information.

 Since then, a format has evolved of Thursday nights for social chat, model running, and occasional guest speaker or other special event, with the new Tuesday nights for active modelling, maintenance, and occasional operating nights.

-The success of the society can be judged from the levels of membership — almost 100 full members — and the fact that many of the founder members are still with us.
+The success of the society can be judged from the levels of membership — over 70 full members — and the fact that many of our members can claim over 40 years unbroken membership.

-We aim to please a broad spectrum of railfans and railway modellers, and with almost 100 members, we must be doing something right!
+We aim to please a broad spectrum of railfans and railway modellers, and with over 70 members, we must be doing something right!

 Society Exhibitions